 A timeless pairing — vacuum tube amplification & magnetic tape recording — brought to you in one essential plugin: Tupe (/'tüp/).

-From gentle harmonic enhancement to completely fuzzed-out distortion and saturation, Tupe was designed to reproduce some of our all-time favorite tape machines and tube circuits together.
+From gentle harmonic enhancement to completely fuzzed-out distortion and saturation, Tupe was designed to reproduce and bring together some of our all-time favorite tape machines and tube circuits.
 Combined with Tupe’s super expressive filter, an innovative emphasis section, and its Opto-style limiter/compressor, there’s an infinite range of analog color and vibe waiting to be discovered in just a few clicks.

 Nine tube circuit models